foabw/foabw.github.io/events.md

 We run some special events during the year.
 Members and non-members are welcome.
 Information about these will be posted here, on the notice boards in the woods and on our Facebook page.
 Events are **Free of Charge** to members and non-members.
 Under 16s must be accompanied by an adult, who will be responsible for them throughout.

-## Events Planned for 2023 - ALL OUR EVENTS ARE FREE OF CHARGE
+## Events for 2023 and January 2024 - ALL OUR EVENTS ARE FREE OF CHARGE

 - Free Woodland Art Class lead by Laura from Mindful Art Sussex - ONLY 10 PLACES AVAILABLE, first come first served - Sunday 30th July @ 2.00pm-3.30pm - contact Laurafoabw@gmail.com to secure your spot.
 (Easels, equiptment, acrylic paint, brushes and an A4 canvas will be provided for free on the day, equiptment will be returned at the end of the session but you can take your artwork home.
 If you would like to bring other mediums or your own canvas, you are welcome to.)